WhatLibrarian/Presentations/PITCHME.md

 When applying for the [professional development grant](https://www.sos.wa.gov/library/libraries/grants/professional-development.aspx) I chose these priorities.
 Yes all of these.
 I couldn't decide.

-1. Expand services for learning and access to information:
+* Expand services for learning and access to information:
-2. Develop library services that provide all users:
+* Develop library services that provide all users:
-3. Advance the delivery of library and information services:
+* Advance the delivery of library and information services:
-4. Provide electronic and other linkages:
+* Provide electronic and other linkages:
-6. Target library services to diverse communities:
+* Target library services to diverse communities:
-7. Target library and information services to the underserved:
+* Target library and information services to the underserved:

 ---

-## How did my participation in the 2018 Festival of Learning address the LSTA priorities I chose?
+**How did my participation in the 2018 Festival of Learning address the LSTA priorities I chose?**
 ---

 First Example
 ## Open Source Technologies
+---
-Our library continues to develop our skills in using platform neutral technologies that exemplify out committments to accessibility and diversity of learners.
+Our library continues to develop our skills in using platform neutral technologies that exemplify out commitments to accessibility and diversity of learners.
 Using open source technologies in combination with open licensing standards demonstrates that we:
 1. Have the technical capabilities to expand services for learning and access to information
 2. Be able to target services to diverse communities including those with low-bandwidth [WordPress CMS](https://wordpress.org) | [Pressbooks](https://pressbooks.com) | [Grav CMS](https://getgrav.org/) | [Markdown](https://en.wikipedia.org/wiki/Markdown) | [Git](https://git-scm.com/)